How to be the best wedding guest

 Even if you’re feeling shy and don’t know many guests, always mingle.
 It will really make the couple’s day if they can see friends and family coming together and enjoying themselves.

 Silence your phone

 As soon as you arrive at the wedding, silence your phone.
 The last thing the couple needs is for a ringtone to sound during their special moment.
 Also, try and avoid being glued to your screen.
 Look up, talk to people and enjoy the day.

 If you or a loved one are planning a wedding and need the perfect venue, look no further than Milton Hill.
-We are a romantic venue in Oxford surrounded by 22 acres of tranquil parkland, just 13 miles from Oxford, blending a graceful Georgian manor house with modern facilities.
+We are a romantic wedding venue in Oxfordshire surrounded by 22 acres of tranquil parkland, just 13 miles from Oxford, blending a graceful Georgian manor house with modern facilities.
 Get in touch with our team today.